The manifest.json

 vendor

-The app owner.
-That is, the VTEX account responsible for the app development, maintenance, and distribution.
+The app owner, i.e., the VTEX account responsible for the app development, maintenance, and distribution.

-If the app is to-be sold on VTEX App Store, the vendor is the one to profit from its installations.
+If the app is to be sold on the VTEX App Store, the vendor will profit from its installation.
 Therefore, remember the following: an app must have only one vendor.
-Even is the app is installed on multiple accounts, you shouldn't change the app's vendor
+Even if the app is installed on multiple accounts, you should not change the app's vendor

 version